csnover/dojo-boilerplate/README.md

 ================

-The Dojo Boilerplate is a set of files to help you rapidly get up and running with the Dojo Toolkit (DTK).
-It illustrates some basic best practices when working with DTK, and includes a build system that uses [RequireJS](http://requirejs.org) for efficient development and tiny, blazing fast production builds.
+The Dojo Boilerplate is a set of files to help you rapidly get up and running with the Dojo Toolkit.
+It illustrates some basic best practices when working with Dojo, and includes a build system that uses [RequireJS](http://requirejs.org) for efficient development and tiny, blazing fast production builds.